njanakiev/njanakiev.github.io/_posts/2021-03-03-presto-trino-s3.md

 /usr/local/metastore/bin/start-metastore &
 ```

+For more information about the metastore configuration, have a look at the [documentation](https://cwiki.apache.org/confluence/display/Hive/AdminManual+Metastore+3.0+Administration) and  more specifically on [Running the Metastore Without Hive](https://cwiki.apache.org/confluence/display/Hive/AdminManual+Metastore+3.0+Administration#AdminManualMetastore3.0Administration-RunningtheMetastoreWithoutHive).

 # Trino and Presto

 [Trino](https://trino.io/) and [Presto](https://prestodb.io/) are both open-source distributed query engines for big data across a large variety of data sources including HDFS, S3, PostgreSQL, MySQL, Cassandra, MongoDB, and Elasticsearch among others.
 To see the difference between both projects, have a look at this [article](https://trino.io/blog/2020/12/27/announcing-trino.html).
 In this installation, you will see how to install Trino 352 in particular, but all the steps and queries were also tested on Presto 0.247.